s4hri/yarp-docker/README.md

 # yarp-docker

+# 1. Install/Update xpman

+    cd .init
+    bash init.sh

-# How to run the Docker container
+# How to build and run

-    make run
+    xpman all